 The 80s and 90s offered “Motorsport” cars, that could cut corners, and give the driver a sense of satisfaction while on its drive to its destination.
-More smiles per gallon, than miles per gallon.
+More smiles per gallon than miles per gallon.
 Indeed, the “M” cars of today offer more of an appetite for destruction than that of the last three decades.
 Now, the new M3/M4 can dispose over four hundred plus horsepower at your discretion, and run your tire tab at Costco out the roof, but do these new cars have character?

-Some might come far out to say that it is just a 3 series with a “M” badge in the back.
-But then again, there are also people who could not differentiate a Picasso art piece, and that of a tipsy man’s painting at “Paint nite” in Newport Beach.
+Some might come far out to say that the E36 M3 was just a 3 series with a “M” badge in the back.
+But then again, there is people who could not differentiate a Picasso art piece and of a tipsy man’s painting at their local “Paint Nite”.

-Yes, specifications limited the car to 240 horsepower for the drivers disposal, elimination of individual throttle bodies, and a five speed manual transmission, instead of the European six.
+Thanks to the great USA restrictions, specifications limited the car to 240 horsepower for the drivers disposal, elimination of individual throttle bodies, and a five speed manual transmission, instead of the European six.
 Reason as to why this car almost never saw the night and day in America, well, executives thought this car just would not sell.

-Let’s put financial figures aside, the E36 M3 outdid the Ferrari, Porsche, Corvette, and the Acura NSX as far as handling goes.
+Financial figures aside, the E36 M3 outdid the Ferrari, Porsche, Corvette, and the Acura NSX as far as handling goes.
 Handling is an important factor in a sports car, and it is relevant what happens when a car’s handling is poor.
 Seen the many Mustang crash videos on Youtube?

 With 5 years of production, there are notable changes between the 95, and the 96-99 models, and for some car savvy guys it may be the difference between night and day, while others may not even notice.
 They still think it is just a 323is with a tri color badge.
 Regardless of some cosmetic and Functionality changes, when owning the E36 M3 you get the inline-six engine, rear wheel drive, superior handling, and I hope it is a 5 speed manual.
 Automatic?
 Why?